How to Safely (and Quickly!) Bronze Your Skin

 Is your skin still damp from moisturizing?
 Hold off for a few minutes before applying your self-tanner.
 The product applies more evenly on pat-dry skin.

-After you’ve coated your skin in self-tanner, wait at least 10 minutes before dressing yourself in loose clothing.
+After you’ve coated your skin in self-tanner, wait at least ten minutes before dressing yourself in loose clothing.
 You’ll want to stay in loose clothing for about three hours to allow time for the self-tanner to settle in without staining your clothes.
-Editor’s note: These steps apply to self-tanning lotions, but can also be applied to gels, serums, mists and more.

 Tips for Fair Skin Tones

-Those with fair skin should be the most diligent in applying self-tanner.
+Those with fair skin should be the most diligent when applying self-tanner.
 Every missed spot and streak is more noticeable, so it’s important to choose a self-tanner that’s easy to apply.
-Try L’Oréal Paris Sublime Bronze ProPerfect Self-Tanning Mist Medium Natural Tan.
-Its wide-angled jet applicator allows you to spray the product evenly across the skin, giving you streak-free results.
+Try L’Oréal Paris Sublime Bronze Self-Tanning Water Mousse.
+It has a lightweight finish that’s easy to apply for streak-free results and offers a gradual tan.
 Sir John also recommends the L’Oréal Paris Sublime Bronze Towelettes for Body.
-“The towelettes are literally foolproof — you just use them all over the body for a streak-free tan, plus they are travel friendly,” he says.
+“The towelettes are literally foolproof — you just use them all over the body for a streak-free tan, plus they are travel-friendly,” he says.

 Tips for Medium Skin Tones